swapifyEth/swap-next/README.md

 We would like to play on the social aspect of the project:
  - Add possibility for users to comment/like/share swap after signing in with their Ethereum address.
  - Feature hottest swaps on the discover feed.
- - Add premium accounts, where user can pay a fee to have their swaps feature on top of the discover feed.
+ - Add premium accounts feature, where user can pay a fee to have their swaps feature on top of the discover feed.

 ## Deployed Contracts: